Digioh’s has a “private console” system that by default does not immediately display messages to the console:

 - Anywhere that you use “console.log” in Custom JS, we have overridden that with a hidden local variable.
 This means anywhere our developers have accidentally left hanging “console.log” messages, they will all be contained within our private logging system.

 - Developers can continue to use “console.log” within Custom JS, as they are most familiar with that, and don’t have to think about changing syntax.
-The only caveat is that to actually see the output, they will need to issue the above command in the browser on each pageview they want to look at the log output.
+The only caveat is that to see the output, they need to issue the above command in the browser on each pageview they want to look at the log output.